Application Process | Key Dates & Deadlines | Tuition & Scholarships | English Requirements | Program Details | Living in Eugene

 No. LLM students cannot transfer to the JD program.
 This option, however, is under consideration and might be available in the future.
 We will update our website as soon as this option becomes available.

-Is it possible to specialize within the LLM program?
+Can I specialize within the LLM program?

 The University of Oregon School of Law offers three tracks in the LLM program—Environment Law Track, American Law Track, and Business Law Track.
+We also offer a Sports Law concentration within our Business Law track, and a US Bar Preparation concentration within our American Law Track.

 Life in Eugene